-18 Reporting Concerns and Recording Incidents
+19. Reporting Concerns and Recording Incidents

-- 18.1 All Adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and the Managing Allegations of Abuse Against Staff and Volunteers Policy.
-In the event of an allegation being made, or incident being witnessed, the relevant information should be immediately recorded and reported to the Headteacher, Senior Manager or Designated Safeguarding Lead as appropriate.
-An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies will be subject to disciplinary action. - 18.2 In addition to behaviours outlined elsewhere in this Code and, the types of abuse and neglect set out in Keeping Children Safe in Education DfE, the following is a non-exhaustive list of some further behaviours which would be a cause for concern:
+- 19.1.
+All adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education, Managing Allegations of Abuse Against Staff and Volunteers Policy.
+In the event of an allegation being made, or an incident being witnessed, the relevant information should be immediately recorded and reported to the Headteacher, Senior Manager or Designated Safeguarding Lead, as appropriate.
+If any concerns are raised via a third party, the Headteacher, Senior Manager or Designated Safeguarding Lead should collect as much evidence as possible.
+Where low-level concerns are raised the Headteacher, Senior Manager or Designated Safeguarding Lead should speak to the individual involved and any witnesses and consider the matter under the Disciplinary Procedure which may result in informal or formal action.
+An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies will be subject to disciplinary action. - 19.2.
+In addition to behaviours outlined elsewhere in this Code and, the types of abuse and neglect set out in Keeping Children Safe in Education DfE, the following is a non-exhaustive list of some further behaviours which would be a cause for concern:

-An Adult who:
+An adult who:

-- Allows a pupil/young person to be treated badly; pretends not to know it is happening - Gossips/shares information inappropriately - Demonstrates inappropriate discriminatory behaviour and/or uses inappropriate language - Dresses in a way which is inappropriate for the job role - Does not treat pupils fairly demonstrates favouritism - Demonstrates a lack of understanding about personal and professional boundaries - Uses his/her position of trust to intimidate, threaten, coerce or undermine - Appears to have an inappropriate social relationship with a pupil or pupils - Appears to have special or different relationships with a pupil or pupils - Seems to seek out unnecessary opportunities to be alone with a pupil
+- Allows a pupil/young person to be treated badly; pretends not to know it is happening - Gossips/shares information inappropriately - Demonstrates inappropriate discriminatory behaviour and/or uses inappropriate language - Dresses in a way that is inappropriate for the job role - Does not treat pupils fairly demonstrates favouritism

+- Demonstrates a lack of understanding about personal and professional boundaries - Uses their position of trust to intimidate, threaten, coerce or undermine - Appears to have an inappropriate social relationship with a pupil or pupils - Appears to have special or different relationships with a pupil or pupils - Seems to seek out unnecessary opportunities to be alone with a pupil

-19 Monitoring and Review
+20. Monitoring and Review

-- 19.2 The Headteacher is responsible for monitoring the implementation, use and effectiveness of this policy and will report on these matters annually or more frequently if necessary. - 19.3 This policy will be reviewed by the Governing Body as necessary.
+- 20.1.
+The Headteacher is responsible for monitoring the implementation, use and effectiveness of this policy and will report on these matters annually or more frequently if necessary. - 20.2.
+This policy will be reviewed by the Governing Body annually.